 9. You Fail Appealing to People’s Emotions

-People act on ‘emotion’ first and ‘logic’ second (more on that in this 60 second tip video)
+- People act on ‘emotion’ first and ‘logic’ second (more on that in this 60 second tip video)

-Psychology Today states here that the left side of your brain tells us to act logically, while our right fights dramatically to follow the heart.
+- Psychology Today states that the left side of your brain tells us to act logically, while our right fights dramatically to follow the heart.

-Therefore, as a Copywriter you must do your research (Copywriting Sin 1) as a starting point.
+Therefore, as a copywriter, you must do your research (failing to do it is copywriting sin 1) to begin with.